bpcreech/PyMiniRacer/ARCHITECTURE.md

 ### Build PyPI wheels

-Because V8 takes so long to build (about 2-3 hours at present on the free GitHub Actions runners, and >12 hours when emulating `aarch64` on them), we want to build wheels for PyPI.
+Because V8 takes so long to build (about 2-3 hours at present on the free GitHub Actions runners), we want to build wheels for PyPI.
 We don't want folks to have to build V8 when they `pip install mini-racer`!

 We build wheels for many operating systems and architectures based on popular demand via GitHib issues.
 Currently the list is